 I wasn’t a good judge of distance when I first started walking.
 I thought I had walked so far because I was sweating and it seemed like, well, a long time.
 So I must have done a good job, right?

 Not.
 It wasn’t until I invested in a fitness tracker that I learned how long and at what pace I needed to walk in order to benefit my body.
+Here are some of my favorite, affordable fitness trackers.

 10 | Incorporate some higher intensity intervals into your walking workout